Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-hxHDpNPNmL8.md

 ### Transcript

-> um dedicated servers something that a lot of people ask about we don't have any like real news we are making good progress on them though um so those are coming along
+> dedicated servers something that a lot of people ask about we don't have any like real news we are making good progress on them though, so those are coming along